JunhoLee-Geo/Waterloo-transit-accessibility/README.md

 ![Transit Proximity vs High-Frequency Service](figures/proximity_vs_frequency_access.png)

-This comparison highlights the difference between having a transit stop nearby and having access to frequent weekday service.
+This figure compares the share of the population within 400 m of any GRT stop with the share within 400 m of a high-frequency stop.

 ### Municipality Transit Accessibility

 ![Municipality Transit Accessibility](figures/municipality_transit_accessibility.png)

-Transit proximity is substantially higher in Cambridge, Kitchener, and Waterloo than in the surrounding townships.
+Transit coverage is much higher in Cambridge, Kitchener, and Waterloo than in the surrounding townships.

 ### Priority Underserved Areas

 ![Priority Underserved Areas](figures/priority_underserved_areas.png)

-Priority underserved dissemination areas were identified using both transit coverage and estimated population beyond 800 m.
+Priority underserved DAs were identified using both 800 m transit coverage and the estimated population living beyond 800 m.

 ### Top 10 Underserved Dissemination Areas

 ![Top 10 Underserved DAs](figures/top10_underserved_das.png)

-This figure highlights the dissemination areas with the largest estimated populations living beyond 800 m of transit.
+This figure shows the ten DAs with the largest estimated populations living more than 800 m from a GRT stop.
+The labels are Statistics Canada dissemination area identifiers (DAUIDs).

----

 ## Data Sources

 ### Grand River Transit (GRT)

-GRT static GTFS data was used to obtain transit stop locations, routes, trips, stop times, and service calendar information.
+I used GRT's static GTFS data for stop locations, routes, trips, scheduled stop times, and service calendar information.

 Official source: